hannahv11/Student-Evaluator/Capstone_Student_Evaluator/README.txt

 3. Download the first zip file that is in English.
 This should be the version v1.86 (2023-06-25).

-4. Unzip the file and make sure to put it into the same file as the Capstone_Student_Evaluator, this will make sure the code can find the files in the right spot.
+4. Unzip the file and make sure to put it into the same folder as the Capstone_Student_Evaluator, this will make sure the code can find the files in the right spot.

-5. All of the FPDF files should be in a file named fpdf within the Capstone_Student_Evaluator folder.
+5. All of the FPDF files should be in a folder named fpdf within the Capstone_Student_Evaluator folder.